This post was written in 2020 and updated in 2022.

 How the Bins are organized

 After that I start into the file folders per grade.
-So essentially pending the grade yours starting on you will have Pre-k and anything up.
-I write both the grade and the year just to keep things a little easier down the road incase I am looking for something from say 2018.
+So essentially pending the grade yours starts on you will have Pre-k and anything up.
+I write both the grade and the year just to keep things a little easier down the road in case I am looking for something from a particular year vs a school grade.

 What goes in each file